-3(a) General requirements.
+3(a) General Requirements

-- 1. Basis of disclosures.
+1. Basis of disclosures.
 Disclosures must reflect the terms of the legal obligation between the parties.
+For example:
-For example: - i.
-In a three-year lease with no penalty for termination after a one-year minimum term,

-- disclosures should be based on the full threeyear term of the lease.
-The one-year minimum term is only relevant to the early termination provisions of §§ 213.4(g)(1), (k) and (l). - 2.
-Clear and conspicuous standard.
+i.
+In a three-year lease with no penalty for termination after a one-year minimum term, disclosures are based on the full three-year term of the lease.
+The one-year minimum term is only relevant to the early termination provisions of §§ 213.4 (g)(1), (k) and (l).

+2. Clear and conspicuous standard.
 The clear and conspicuous standard requires that disclosures be reasonably understandable.
-For example, the disclosures must be presented in a way that does not obscure the relationship of the terms to each other.
-Appendix A of this part contains model forms that meet this standard.
-In addition, although no minimum typesize is required, the disclosures must be legible, whether typewritten, handwritten, or printed by computer. - 3.
-Multipurpose disclosure forms.
-A lessor may use a multipurpose disclosure form that enables the lessor to designate the specific disclosures applicable to a given transaction, consistent with the requirement that disclosures be clearly and conspicuously provided. - 4.
+For example, the disclosures must be presented in a way that does not obscure the relationship of the terms to each other; appendix A of this part contains model forms that meet this standard.
+In addition, although no minimum typesize is required, the disclosures must be legible, whether typewritten, handwritten, or printed by computer.

+- 3. Multipurpose disclosure forms.
+A lessor may use a multipurpose disclosure form provided the lessor is able to designate the specific disclosures applicable to a given transaction, consistent with the requirement that disclosures be clearly and conspicuously provided. - 4.
 Number of transactions.
 Lessors have flexibility in handling lease transactions that may be viewed as multiple transactions.
 For example: - i.
 When a lessor leases two items to the same lessee on the same day, the lessor may disclose the leases as either one or two lease transactions. - ii.
-When a lessor sells insurance or other incidental services in connection with a lease, the lessor may disclose in one of two ways: a single lease transaction or a lease and a credit sale transaction. - iii.
-When a lessor includes an outstanding lease or loan balance in a lease transaction, the lessor may disclose the prior loan or lease balance as part of a single lease transaction or may disclose it as a separate credit transaction.
+When a lessor sells insurance or other incidental services in connection with a lease, the lessor may disclose in one of two ways: as a single lease transaction (in which case Regulation M, not Regulation Z, disclosures are required) or as a lease transaction and a credit transaction. - iii.
+When a lessor includes an outstanding lease or credit balance in a lease transaction, the lessor may disclose the outstanding balance as part of a single lease transaction (in which case Regulation M, not Regulation Z, disclosures are required) or as a lease transaction and a credit transaction.

-3(a)(1) Form of disclosures.
+3(a)(1) Form of Disclosures

 - 1. Cross-references.
-In making disclosures, lessors may include in the nonsegregated disclosures a cross-reference to items contained among the segregated disclosures rather than repeat the items. - 2.
+Lessors may include in the nonsegregated disclosures a cross-reference to items in the segregated disclosures rather than repeat those items.
+A lessor may include in the segregated disclosures numeric or alphabetic designations as cross-references to related information so long as such references do not obscure or detract from the segregated disclosures. - 2.
 Identification of parties.
 While disclosures must be made clearly and conspicuously, lessors are not required to use the word "lessor" and "lessee" to identify the parties to the lease transaction. - 3.
 Lessor's address.
-The lessor need only be identified by name; an address may be provided but is not required. - 4.
+The lessor must be identified by name; an address (and telephone number) may be provided. - 4.
 Multiple lessors and lessees.
 In transactions involving multiple lessors and multiple lessees, a single lessor may make all the disclosures to a single lessee as long as the disclosure statement identifies all the lessors and lessees. - 5.
 Lessee's signature.
 The regulation does not require that the lessee sign the disclosure statement, whether disclosures are separately provided or are part of the lease contract.
-Nevertheless, to ensure that disclosures are given before a lessee becomes obligated on the lease transaction, the lessor may ask the lessee to sign the disclosure statement or an acknowledgement of receipt, may place disclosures that are included in the lease documents above the lessee's signature, or may include instructions alerting a lessee to read the disclosures prior to signing the lease.
+Nevertheless, to provide evidence that disclosures are given before a lessee becomes obligated on the lease transaction, the lessor may, for example, ask the lessee to sign the disclosure statement or an acknowledgement of receipt, may place disclosures that are included in the lease documents above the lessee's signature, or include instructions alerting a lessee to read the disclosures prior to signing the lease.

-3(a)(2) Segregation of certain disclosures.
+3(a)(2) Segregation of Certain Disclosures